cedrickchee/awesome-wireguard/README.md

 - [wireguard-go docker](https://github.com/masipcat/wireguard-go-docker) - WireGuard docker image.
 - [Firezone](https://github.com/firezone/firezone) - An open-source WireGuard-based VPN server alternative to OpenVPN Access Server.
 You can self-host this.
 - [Algo VPN](https://github.com/trailofbits/algo) - Set up a DIY/personal VPN in the cloud.
 It is a set of Ansible scripts that simplify the setup of a personal WireGuard and IPsec VPN, open-sourced by Trail of Bits.
+- [Place1/wg-access-server](https://github.com/Place1/wg-access-server) - An all-in-one WireGuard VPN solution with a Web UI for connecting devices.
+This project aims to deliver a simple VPN solution for developers, homelab enthusiasts and anyone else feeling adventurous.

 ### Monitoring